 - Formal Specification of Degree Programme Requirements in Description Logic

 - Student Decision Support Tool in Constraint Logic Programming

 - Modelling Degree Progamme Regulations in Answer Set Programming

 - Formal Modelling and Verification of Synchronisation Protocols for Deterministic Concurrency.

-- Fitch-style proof system for constructive modal logic
+- Implementation of a Fitch-style proof system for constructive modal logic

 - Implementation of Proof Tactics for Constructive General Multiple Winner Logic in a theorem prover such as ISABELLE